Pancreatic Cancer Survivor Nick Pifani Believes Genetic Testing Helped Him Beat the Odds

-Cancer-free for two years, Nick Pifani urges other patients to have hope
+Now cancer-free for two years, Nick Pifani wants to raise awareness, money — and hope

 November 21 marks World Pancreatic Cancer Day, a reminder that the disease that took the lives of Steve Jobs and Patrick Swayze — and is currently being battled by Jeopardy! host Alex Trebek — still has an abysmally low survival rate of just 9 percent.